 - Open Apple Configurator 2.

 - Give a name to the profile.
-All the fields are optional.
-Select the Security type as “With Authorization” and provide a password.
-Set Automatically remove profile as “Never”.
+All other fields are optional.

-- Select Wi-Fi from the menu on the left and click Configure.
+- Select Wi-Fi from the left menu and click Configure.

 - Give the name of the Wi-Fi network at Service Set Identifier (SSID)

 - Select Auto join.